andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

        vec))
 ```

 We can then define our various specs with `s/def`.
-We provide custom generator for our item-order and our item ids with `s/with-gen`.
+We provide a custom generator for our item-order and our item ids with `s/with-gen`.
 We do this to ensure that both the manifest and the items have the same set of ids.
 A single item set means our generator will always return the same result.

 ```clojure
 (require '[clojure.spec.alpha :as s])